 However, much of the research into climate change studies conducted to date has been mostly in the US, the UK, or Western context.
 Very little research has been done in India to gauge the perceptions of the students about climate change and to examine their attitudes and behaviours on climate change issues.
 Recently one pioneering study was conducted by Leiserowitz and Thaker (2012) entitled- "Climate Change in the Indian Mind".
-This pan - Indian study was carried out by Climate Yale Project on Change the Communication and GlobeScan Incorporated in November-December 2011 with 138 urban and rural communities in 21 out of the 35 states and union territories in India, covering 98 per cent of the Indian population.
+This pan - Indian study was carried out by Project Climate Yale on Communication and GlobeScan Incorporated in November-December 2011 with 138 urban and rural communities in 21 out of the 35 states and union territories in India, covering 98 per cent of the Indian population.
 A total of 4031 adult respondents, aged 18 years or above were selected and interviewed in person by adopting probability sampling methods from four types of strata - first-tier cities included New Delhi, Mumbai, Kolkata and like; second - tier cities included Lucknow, Jaipur, Kochi and like; thirdtier cities comprised of Jorhat, Tirupur, Udhampur and like; whereas, fourth-tier strata included respondents from rural areas across India.

 Another sequel of the same study conducted in India by Leiserowitz et al (2013) entitled - "Global Warming's Six Indias", found six distinct groups within the Indian public who respond to the threat of global warming in very different ways.
-The six distinct groups of Indians as revealed by the "Informed". the authors are the "Experienced", the "Undecided", the "Indifferent" "Concerned", the and the "Disengaged" group of Indians.
+The six distinct groups of Indians as revealed by the authors are - the "Informed", "Experienced", "Undecided", the the "Indifferent" "Concerned", the the "Disengaged" group of Indians.